 Waylay random strangers at the library or in a bookstore.
 This is not recommended due to the prevalence of police officers and the permanence of restraining orders.
 Ask me how I know.

 Yourself.
 If you’re honest with yourself about your writing, you have an inkling about how it compares with the masterworks in your genre.
 Print it out and read it on paper at a coffee shop.
 Use Microsoft Word or another piece of software to read it aloud to you.
 Reading it differently than you normally write will allow your brain to see/hear it differently.
 Becoming your own editor is a skill that is hard to develop, but it is very valuable.
 (I give free lessons as part of every paid editorial engagement.)
 And, ultimately, self-editing is still not enough.
 You’ll need a pro sooner or later.

 What do I do now?

 If you’re still on the fence, send me an email and we can discuss asynchronously.

-If you think you might need/want an editor, but aren’t sure if I bite, schedule a First Page Critique.
+If you think you might need/want an editor, but aren’t sure if I bite, schedule an inexpensive consultation.
 (I only bite with consent, and even then not hard enough to break skin.
 Usually.)